Murder of Robert Eric Wone: Burglary

-Three months after Wone's death, Price's brother Michael and an accomplice named Phelps Collins burgled the Swann Street residence; they took more than $7,000 of electronic equipment.
+Three months after Wone's death, Price's brother Michael and an accomplice named Phelps Collins burgled the Swann Street rowhouse; they took more than $7,000 of electronic equipment.
 Two individuals, including Price's brother, were charged with the burglary, but those charges were later dropped.
 In 2007, the MPDC revealed that they had been preparing to make an arrest in the Wone murder case in 2006, but that the burglary had derailed those plans.
 Police have not revealed the name of the arrest target, nor the charge(s) that would have been filed.

 Lack of progress

-In August 2007, The Washington Post reported the frustration of Wone's widow, Katherine Wone, with the FBI crime lab: "It has been trying at times as we continue to wait for the FBI to complete their analysis of all the samples that were taken."
+In August 2007, The Washington Post reported the frustration of Wone's widow with the FBI crime lab: "It has been trying at times as we continue to wait for the FBI to complete their analysis of all the samples that were taken."
 Over one year, the case had been transferred to three separate prosecutors, earning it "vagabond status" in the U.S. Attorneys' office.
-Katherine retained the services of attorney Eric Holder to peruse the case.
-On the first anniversary of Wone's death, Katherine held a press conference to appeal for public assistance in finding the killer, her first public comment on the case.
-During the press conference, Holder publicly pleaded with Price, Zaborsky, and Ward to provide additional information, saying, "You need to ask yourself, 'Have I provided police with all the information I know?'"
-Interested parties, such as the Organization of Chinese Americans (OCA), used the first anniversary of Wone's death to criticize what they deemed police inaction in the investigation.
+Wone's widow retained the services of attorney Holder to peruse the case.
+On the first anniversary of Wone's death, she held a press conference to appeal for public assistance in finding the killer, her first public comment on the case.
+During the press conference, Holder publicly pleaded with Price, Zaborsky and Ward to provide additional information, saying, "You need to ask yourself, 'Have I provided police with all the information I know?'"
+Interested parties, such as the OCA, used the first anniversary of Wone's death to criticize what they deemed police inaction in the investigation.
 In contrast to the first anniversary of Wone's murder, there was no press conference on the second anniversary, and neither the Wone family nor police made any statements to the press.